raw1z/amistad/README.markdown

 ## Usage ##

-Refer to the wiki pages for usage and friendships management.
+Refer to the [wiki pages](https://github.com/raw1z/amistad/wiki) for usage and friendships management documentation.

 ## Testing ##